 The wood can be transformed into a very good conductor at low voltage.
-The wood can be transformed into a very good conductor at low voltage.
 In contrary, turning the voltage high enough can force electric current and flow or travel through the wood.
+Can electricity travel through a tree?

 In Contrary, Turning The Voltage High Enough Can Force Electric Current And Flow Or Travel Through The Wood.